5T33Z0/OC-Little-Translated/02_Disabling_Devices/Disabling_PCI_Devices/Block_Kexts/README.md

 - I couldn't find much info about this kext but the `IOSerialBSDClient` seems to be related to to the [serial modem detection](https://developer.apple.com/forums/thread/116061).
 - If you notice any issues with the system after disabling this kext, re-enable it.
 So far I haven't noticed any problems.
+- In Big Sur this does no longer work for me.
+The kext is loaded anyway.